 A buyer is personally liable under FIRPTA if there is ultimately any actual tax liability to the seller resulting from the sale.
-The IRS can assess the full withholding amount or the seller's actual tax liability on the sale, whichever is less, plus interest and penalties.
+The IRS can assess the full 15 percent of the sales price that should have been withheld or the seller's actual tax liability on the sale, whichever is less, plus interest and penalties.
 Thus, a buyer should never close a sale in reliance on a notice of non-recognition transaction except on the advice of a CPA, attorney, or other tax advisor because personal liability can result from reliance on an improper notice of non-recognition.